-When arteries swell, blood can't move as easily through them.
+When arteries are inflamed, blood can't move as easily through them.
 Temporal arteritis can keep oxygen from getting to your eyes, and this can damage them.
 You might need to see an eye doctor to check for this.

 If you have temporal arteritis, your doctor will start you on medication right away to prevent vision loss and other problems.
 The main treatment is high doses of steroids, such as prednisone, to reduce inflammation in the arteries.
 You'll take this medication by mouth every day.

 Most people stay on a steroid for 1 to 2 years.
 Your doctor will do blood tests every few months to see if the inflammation in your arteries has gone down.
-If it has, your doctor will likely lower the dose of your medicine.
+As it does, your doctor will lower the dose of your medicine.

 These medications can weaken your bones, so your doctor might suggest regular bone mineral density tests.
 Your doctor may suggest you take calcium and vitamin D supplements, along with a prescription drug called a bisphosphonate, to slow down or prevent bone damage.

-Other medications that may be used methotrexate, a drug commonly used to treat cancer as well as rheumatoid arthritis and psoriasis, and a biologic drug called tocilizumab (Actemra).
+Other medications that may be used include methotrexate, a drug commonly used to treat cancer as well as rheumatoid arthritis and psoriasis, and a biologic drug called tocilizumab (Actemra).
 Tocilizumab is given as an injection under the skin to lessen the amount of steroids a person needs.
 This medicine may be used along with steroids.

-You also might also be told to take aspirin to thin your blood and prevent clots.
+You also might take aspirin to thin your blood and prevent clots.